muaaznoor/SantanderRecommendation/README.md

 This notebook achieves the goal of wrangling the initial raw dataset to produce a cleaned dataset for use in subsequent EDA and modeling pipelines.
 S3 is used as the source/destination for the raw dataset and the processed dataset and spark is utilized to carry out the data wrangling process.

+## Notebook 2 of 4 - Exploratory Data Analysis

+This notebook seeks to explore the data first at a high level, followed by deep dives accordingly based on standout patterns or peculiarities revealed by the data.
+The intention is to provide a firm basis for the intuition behind Feature Engineering, which comes immediately afterwards.